SuyueYuan/ai-science-training-series/08_advanced_architectures_methods/README.md

  Submit a paragraph about:

 - How could you use AI for a problem that interests you?
+- My current research focuses on molecular dynamics simulations.
+AI provides great tools to speed up the calculation time for various simulations.
+Meanwhile, it inspires new ways to analyze the raw data, extracting more information than standing with physical interpretation alone.

 - What is the task?
+- A task we have been working on is to investigate mechanical properties, failure mechanisms, and scaling laws of bicontinuous nanoporous metallic glasses with AI.

 - What kind of data would you use?
+- Data generated with large-scale molecular dynamics simulations.

 - What kind of method or model might be appropriate?
+- We considered genetic programming algorithms as our main tools.

 - What kind of metric would you use to measure success?
+- We fitted the model and compare the predicted results with simulated results, evaluating them with R2 scores.

 Feel free to consult the Internet for ideas.

 This paragraph can be placed in a README in git and you can submit the link.